FoenixLabs/FUZIX/Kernel/platform/platform-a2560x/README.md

 keymaps and one available is designed for UK keyboard, so Your mileage may vary.

+This port uses custom initialization procedure because I need to disable scancode translation on `8402` controller, used in A2560X, that feature is not available in standard FUZIX.

 ### Matrix keyboards

-Versions used by A2560K or F256K2 will be supported in other ports and
+Versions used by A2560K or F256K2 will be supported in other ports and, problably, will be backported here.
-- problably - backported here.

 ### Interrupts

 Very rudimentary - KBD and TIMER0.
 I don't have a experience with interrupts on m68k platforms, so I mostly cargo-culted code from other ports.

 ### Screen

-At this moment only screen B on A2560X and MORFE/O. Current routines are very slow thus I don't recommend to use `vi` - it works, but it looks ugly.
+At this moment only screen B on A2560X and MORFE/O. Current routines are very slow thus I don't recommend to use `vi` - it works, but terrible slow.
 There is also `ed` available.
+[Be brave!](https://www.redhat.com/en/blog/introduction-ed-editor).

 VT console lack attributes support.